 The war with the Soviet Union was inevitable for many reasons.
 Germany needed raw materials for its war effort, and the only way to secure them was to defeat the Soviets and take them by force.
 Since the Germans underestimated their strength, they went to war with them without a second thought.
 The Red Army’s poor performance in its war against Finland also reassured the Germans of the Soviet’s weakness.

-If Germany had not declared war on the Soviets, Stalin would have declared war on the Germans at the first sign of a German weakness.
-There is a widespread belief that Stalin had even devised a plan for invading Germany, and was preparing his forces for an invasion.
+If Germany had not declared war on the Soviets, Stalin would have declared war on the Germans at the first sign of German weakness.
+There is a widespread belief that Stalin had even devised a plan for invading Germany and was preparing his forces for an invasion.

-The two dictators were after power and glory, and neither of them were on good terms with the other, which added more fuel to the fire.
-Thus, Operation Barbarossa was nothing more than preemptive strike of the inevitable war between the Soviet Union and Nazi Germany.
+The two dictators were after power and glory, and neither of them was on good terms with the other, which added more fuel to the fire.
+Thus, Operation Barbarossa was nothing more than a preemptive strike of the inevitable war between the Soviet Union and Nazi Germany.